Kiyotoko/raw-rebalance-submod/RaW Credits.md

 ### Version 1.4 Asset Usage and Permissions

-Usage of Republic at War Assets from version 1.4 and up is ***explicitly prohibited*** witout *written* permission from **z3r0x** and the 2nd listed asset creator.
+Usage of Republic at War Assets from version 1.4 and up requires *written* permission from **z3r0x** and all of the listed asset creators.
+If you would like to use one of the following assets, The Republic at War mod team would be happy to work with you and your team to reach an agreement that is benefitional to both projects.
+Please DM **JPJones** or **z3r0x** if you have any inquiries or questions.

 - Assets tagged with `Commissioned` are commissioned or contain commissioned work.
-The RaW Team has written and exclusive permission to distribute their work for Republic at War solely.
+The RaW Team has written and exclusive permission to distribute their work for Republic at War and cannot distribute these assets without permission from the original commissioner and creator.
-- Assets tagged with `Replaced` got updated from version 1.3.x.
-- Assets with a different mod listed such as `AotR` or `Remake: Clone Wars Holdouts` we ask you reach out to them regarding use of their asset.
+- Assets with a different mod listed, such as (AotR) or (Remake: Clone Wars Holdouts), we ask you reach out to those mods directly regarding the use of their asset, as we were granted permission to use their asset and cannot give out permission to them ourselves.

 *Assets used from versions 1.0 to 1.3.x remain free to use as long as the below guidelines are met.*